aspose-slides/Aspose.Slides-Documentation/php/java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-html/_index.md

 ## **Export Media Files to HTML**
-Using Aspose.Slides for Java, you can export media files this way:
+Using Aspose.Slides for PHP via Java, you can export media files this way:

-1. Create an instance of the [Presentation](https://reference.aspose.com/slides/java/com.aspose.slides/Presentation) class.
+1. Create an instance of the [Presentation](https://reference.aspose.com/slides/php-java/com.aspose.slides/Presentation) class.
 1. Get a reference to the slide.
 1. Add a video to the slide.
 1. Write the presentation as a HTML file.